XiaoChen1992/CPSCI-366/Assignment/Assignment1.md

 * Final prediction function

 7.2.
-Brief report (.pdf) summarizing:
+Brief report (.pdf) summarizing (up to two pages, I will not grade your report based on the number of pages):

 * Your model architecture and training setup